khulnasoft/BugVault/docs/developer/DEVELOP.md

 The `.env` file is loaded automatically by podman-compose.
 It is also loaded as environment variables in a few Makefile targets (run `grep -rF '.env ' mk/` to see which ones).

-If podman-compose older than 1.0 is used, `.env` values must not be quoted (e.g. `OSIDB_DB_PASSWORD="passw0rd"` makes the contents of the variable be `"passw0rd"` instead of `passw0rd`).
+If podman-compose older than 1.0 is used, `.env` values must not be quoted (e.g. `BUGVAULT_DB_PASSWORD="passw0rd"` makes the contents of the variable be `"passw0rd"` instead of `passw0rd`).

 Note that your `.env` file contains secrets you should not share.
 Make sure that it stays in `.gitignore` and that you don't commit it to git.

-**IMPORTANT:** Reference `.env` files for setting up OSIDB with Production or Stage instances are located in the `bugvault-ops` repository in `env_files/` directory.
-Whenever a new environment variable is introduced in OSIDB it should be added to that reference files with relevant values as well.
+**IMPORTANT:** Reference `.env` files for setting up BUGVAULT with Production or Stage instances are located in the `bugvault-ops` repository in `env_files/` directory.
+Whenever a new environment variable is introduced in BUGVAULT it should be added to that reference files with relevant values as well.

 ### Image registries